neural-data-science-course/neural-data/install_caiman_win11_2025.md

 ##  How to install caiman on Window 11 (2025 version)

 This is my experience installing Caiman on a Windows 11 installation.
 I start with a fully updated installation, fairly plain vanilla (I don't use Windows much so I don't have much installed).
-It's quite a lengthy process but
+It's quite a lengthy process but it did work for me.

 Please follow all of these steps carefully and in the order in which they are listed in here